gajus/unnest/README.md

 ```

-The result is a hierarchical object describing the relevant properties of the HTML document:
+The result is a hierarchical object describing the relevant variables contained in the HTML document:

 ```json
 [